(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Use a pain reliever as needed.

-• Drink a lot of water to help flush out your urinary tract.
+• Drink a lot of water to help flush out the urinary tract.

-• Use a warm washcloth in the area where the urethra opens to ease any pain.
+• Apply a warm washcloth to the area where the urethra opens to ease any pain.

-• Rest for a day or so (it may take a couple more days to feel like you’ve fully recovered).
+• Rest for a day or so (it may take a couple more days to feel fully recovered).

-The benefit of a ureteroscopy for cancer detection is it helps your doctor find any tumors and recommend treatment for them as needed.
+The benefit of a ureteroscopy for cancer detection is it helps the care team find any tumors and recommend treatment for them as needed.

 General side effects of a ureteroscopy include:

-• Blood in your urine for a couple of days
+• Blood in the urine for a few days

 • Need to urinate more often